 The mayor held aloft my velvet bag.
 “This will do.”

 “We’re just starting.”
-Marie sashayed around the table, drawing me to a conspicuously vacant chair.
+Penelope sashayed around the table, drawing me to a conspicuously vacant chair.
 “Are you familiar with Texas Hold’em?”

 I made myself comfortable.
 “That’s a poker game, right?
 Texas version?”